 NOTES - 1.
 The syllabus will be tested on the basis of English law and practice.
 Where Scots law and practice differ, this will be explained in the primary text. - 2.
-The syllabus printed here will be examined in 2000.
-Changes may be made to the syllabus to be examined in 2001 and these will be highlighted in the 2001 syllabuses and exemptions guide.
+The syllabus printed here will be examined in 2001.
+Changes may be made to the syllabus to be examined in 2002 and these will be highlighted in the 2002 syllabuses and exemptions guide.
 TAXATION 1.
-Personal taxes 1.1 Income tax, capital gains tax (CGT), inheritance tax (IHT): schedules, rates, allowances, indexation, exemptions, liability, collection Candidates should know - how people liable to income tax, CGT and IHT have to settle their liability, and how self assessment works with income tax; - the due dates and how the taxes are collected.
-They should know - under which schedules the different types of income are - what allowances are available and to whom they are available; - what types of income are taxable and non-taxable.
-They should know - the types of capital gains which are exempt and nonexempt; - basic principles of reinvestment relief; - calculation of indexation; - application of taper relief.
+Personal taxes - 1.1 Income tax, capital gains tax (CGT), inheritance tax (IHT): schedules, rates, allowances, exemptions, liability, collection Candidates should know - how people liable to income tax, CGT and IHT have to settle their liability, and how self assessment works with income tax: - the due dates and how the taxes are collected.
+They should know - under which schedules the different types of income are taxed: - what allowances are available and to whom they are available; - what types of income are taxable and non-taxable.
+They should know - · the types of capital gains which are exempt and non- - basic principles of reinvestment relief; - application of indexation; - application of taper relief.

-They should know

-- the exemptions for IHT, tapering relief, the level of the nil rate band and when it is applied;

-- the difference between lifetime transfers and potentially exempt transfers.

-1.2 Residence and domicile

-Candidates should know

-the definition of residence, ordinary residence and domicile as it applies in the UK.

-They should know

-- how the rules relating to these definitions are applied in establishing an individual's residence and domicile status and how that status affects income tax, CGT and IHT.

-- 1.3 National Insurance

-Candidates should know

-the different classes of NI contributions and who is liable to pay each class.

-They should understand

-calculation of the various NI contributions, and the difference between contracted-out and contracted-in NI contributions.

-2. Tax planning aspects

-2.1 Employment/self-employment: pensions, social security benefits

-Candidates should be aware of

-- the differences in taxation procedures for employed and self-employed people;

-- how these differences affect the rights and entitlements to State pensions and other State benefits.

-- 2.2 Share option schemes, profit sharing schemes, employee share ownership schemes

-Candidates should know

-- the details of share option schemes, profit related pay, profit sharing schemes and employee share ownership schemes;

-- the tax implication of these schemes, why they are implemented, the benefits and drawbacks of each scheme.

-2.3 House purchase

-Candidates should know

-- advantages/disadvantages of different mortgages available: capital and interest, interest only;

-- full rules relating to MIRAS;

-- rules relating to stamp duty on house purchase.

-2.4 Marriage

-Candidates should know

-- the tax benefits in the year of marriage, tax advantages and disadvantages of independent taxation, taxation aspects in year of separation and divorce, tax planning for maintenance payments, pension splitting and divorce;

-- IHT aspects of divorce;

-- tax aspects of spouse in a business.
+They should know - the exemptions for IHT, tapering relief, the level of the nil rate band and when it is applied; - the difference between lifetime transfers and potentially exempt transfers.
+1.2 Residence and domicile Candidates should know the definition of residence, ordinary residence and domicile as it applies in the UK.
+They should know - how the rules relating to these definitions are applied in establishing an individual's residence and domicile status and how that status affects income tax, CGT and IHT. - 1.3 National Insurance Candidates should know the different classes of NI contributions and who is liable to pay each class.
+They should understand • calculation of the various NI contributions, and the difference between contracted-out and contracted-in NI contributions.
+2. Tax planning aspects 2.1 Employment/self-employment: pensions, social security benefits Candidates should be aware of - the differences in taxation procedures for employed and self-employed people; - how these differences affect the rights and entitlements to State pensions and other State benefits, eg, working families tax credit. - 2.2 Share option schemes, profit sharing schemes, employee share ownership schemes Candidates should know - the details of share option schemes, profit related pay, profit sharing schemes and employee share ownership schemes: - the tax implication of these schemes, why they are implemented, the benefits and drawbacks of each scheme.
+2.3 House purchase Candidates should know - advantages/disadvantages of different mortgages available: capital and interest, interest only; - rules relating to stamp duty on house purchase.
+2.4 Marriage Candidates should know - the tax benefits in the year of marriage, tax advantages and disadvantages of independent taxation, taxation aspects in year of separation and divorce, pension sharing and divorce; - IHT aspects of divorce.